amoddiog/DataScience_FinalProject/README.md

 The main purpose of this research is to gain some insight on how where you are on the court can affect your stats and to see how the stats are related.

 ## Selection of Data
-What is the source of the dataset?
-Characteristics of data?
-Any munging, imputation, or feature engineering?

 The data used in this analysis comes from a dataset called WNBA Stats 2018-2022 found on [kaggle](https://www.kaggle.com/datasets/jessalynlim/wnba-stats-20182022/) [1].
 The creator of this dataset gathered all the information from [Basketball-Reference.com](https://www.basketball-reference.com/wnba/) [2].

 The dataset includes stats for 885 players.
 Examples of the statistics included are team, position, field goal percentage, assists, rebounds, turnovers, and points.
 In total, there are 25 types of statistics listed for each player.